 Interest expense consists primarily of interest expense related to our term loan facilities, including amortization of debt discount and issuance costs.
-Interest income is predominantly derived from investing surplus cash in money market funds and short-term marketable securities.
+We expect interest expense to decline in the near term because our convertible debt from Boston Scientific Corporation (BSC) converted into shares of our Series G-1 convertible preferred stock in April 2019.
+Accordingly, we anticipate having lower average outstanding principal and accrued interest balances.
+Interest income is predominantly derived from investing surplus cash.